Mystery Drone Sightings Continue In New Jersey And Across The US. Here’s What We Know

 Who is operating the drones?

 Pentagon spokesperson Maj.
 Gen. Pat Ryder said it’s unlikely the drones are engaged in intelligence gathering, given how loud and bright they are.
-And he repeated Tuesday that the drones being reported are not being operated by the Department of Defense.
+He repeated Tuesday that the drones being reported are not being operated by the Department of Defense.

 Asked whether military contractors might be operating drones in the New Jersey area, Ryder rebuffed the notion, saying there are “no military operations, no military drone or experiment operations in this corridor.”

-Ryder said additional drone-detecting technology was being moved to some military installations, including the Picatinny Arsenal in New Jersey.
+Ryder said additional drone-detecting technology was being moved to some military installations, including the Picatinny Arsenal.

 Drone activity in the past week led to an hourlong closure of runways at New York’s Stewart International Airport, about 60 miles (100 kilometers) north of Manhattan, a four-hour closure of air space around Wright-Patterson Air Force Base near Dayton, Ohio, and the arrests of two men in Boston accused by police of flying a drone too close to Logan International Airport.